IBM/event-automation/_tutorials/ep-tutorial-5.md

     You can see that there is only a single event with that timestamp and contents on the destination topic, as the duplicate event was filtered out.

+You can use this new deduplicated topic as the source for an {{site.data.reuse.ep_name}} flow, or any other Kafka application.

 ## Recap

-You have created a processing flow that uses custom nodes to preprocess the events on a Kafka topic.
+You have created a processing flow that uses deduplicate node to preprocess the events on a Kafka topic.
 The results are written to a different Kafka topic.

-You could use this second topic as the source for an {{site.data.reuse.ep_name}} flow, or any other Kafka application.